Rodents don’t seem like emotional animals.

 Kidding, of course.

-It’s likely because they only get 3 ish per week in most households.
+It’s likely because they only get 3 or so per week in most households.

 Don’t you like to shower?

-Well, they do to, and you will quickly recognize this early on while owning your chinchilla.
+Well, they do too.
+Far more than us, it seems.
+You will quickly recognize this early on with your chinchilla.

-Be sure to continue to afford them this opportunity to use their dust bath several times a week and enjoy your happy chinchilla!
+Be sure to always afford them the opportunity to use their dust bath several times a week and enjoy your happy chinchilla!

 Well, there you have it, those are 5 surefire ways to know your chinchilla is displaying emotion towards you.